Polo-Marco/Connect_Four_AI/README.md

 # Connect_Four_AI
-Please download only the main.exe if you want to play with my ConnectFourAI.\n if you want to see the source codes, download the code folder.
+# Please download only the main.exe if you want to play with my ConnectFourAI.
+# if you want to see the source codes, download the code folder.